royjustus/sn_bpe/readme.md

 Create a record in x_13131_bpe_tokenizer with a .tiktoken.txt file attachment.
 See ./examples for sample data.
 Some examples to get started with can be found [here](https://github.com/dqbd/tiktoken/blob/110eef4f6830f4f31e0f9810c8f9b3ef3175a5b4/tiktoken/registry.json#L8):

-The examples folder includes an XML
+The examples folder includes an XML for the GPT4 tokenizer

 Note that ServiceNow's JS engine does not support (?i:... case insensitive regex or \p{L} unicode character classes.
 As a result the Regex in that registry must be substantially modified in order to run in ServiceNow which is the reason for the very long regex in the demo data.